nikkijuk/ai-playground/README.md

 ## Spark?

 What does Spark here?
 Are Java & Scala dead languages at AI domain?
 Or is it possible to combine Tensorflow & Spark?
+Get data movement and usage to battle tested platform and have Tensorflow as extension to give muscles to Spark.

 Here's what Yahoo has thought about it